teachingaway/teachingaway.github.io/_posts/2014-09-19-startup-legal-knowledge-on-hacker-news.md

 > I'd like to plug [George Grellas](https://news.ycombinator.com/user?id=grellas) in case you're not aware of him, just reading his comment history should give you a lot of food for thought.
 He's one of HN's secret assets.

 I was not aware of him, so I read his comment history.
-His "comments" are really essays.
-And I think his essays are too valuable to be "secret assets."
-So here are the Grellas essays that are, in my opinion, the most useful for tech startups. [^1][^2]
+His "comments" are really essays, and I think too valuable to remain "secret assets."
+So here are the Grellas essays that are, in my opinion, the most useful for tech startups. [^1]

-[^1]: Caveat: these links are worth reading, but they may not be the right advice for your particular company.

-[^2]: I am not associated with George Grellas in any way.
-He doesn't endorse this post, and his views may have changed in the years since some of his essays were written.
+[^1]: Caveat: These links are worth reading, but they may not be the right advice for your particular company.
+I am not associated with George Grellas in any way.
+George Grellas does not endorse this post, and his views may have changed in the years since some of his essays were written.

 ### Seed Capital and SAFE